 Landlords are eligible for the ACT Government’s Sustainable Household Scheme, a zero-interest loan of up to $15,000 to help with the purchase and installation costs for electrification.

 Collaborate with your tenants and property manager (if applicable) to plan the upgrades over a timeline that works for all of you.
-Use the calculator and other resources in this website to explore your options.
+At the very least, commit to replacing gas appliances with electric when they reach replacement age or the next time they need servicing or repair.

-Top tips for landlords
+Top electrification tips for landlords

 - Replace gas hot water with a hot-water heat-pump.

-- Replace gas heating with reverse-cycle air-conditioning.
+- Replace gas (and wood) heating with reverse-cycle air-conditioning.

 - Replace gas cooktop and oven with an induction cooktop and electric oven.